jgbrainstorm/EdTech-CP-Workshop2022/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jgbrainstorm/EdTech-CP-Workshop2022/HEAD)

+# Addressing the Psychometric Challenges from Digital Learning and Assessment: How Computational psychometrics Helps

-# Training Workshop on Computational Psychometrics for EdTech-CP-Summit 2022
+> Pre-conference training workshop on computational psychometrics for EdTech-CP-Summit 2022.

-In this repository, I included the slides and example codes (jupyter notebooks) of the pre-conference workshop on computational psychometrics.
+In this repository, I included the slides and example codes (jupyter notebooks) of the workshop.
 Please check out the code examples in the codes directory.
 For questions, please contact <jhao@ets.org>.
 ## Learning Goals of this Workshop (1.5 hour)

 * Learn the promises of process data for digital assessments with examples.